aerospike/aerospike-client-nodejs/doc/client.md

 ### close()

-Close the client connection to the cluster.
+Closes the client connection to the cluster.

 Example:
 ```js